How to plan a funeral service

 Are you planning a funeral for a loved one?

-We are here to help you arrange the funeral you want for your loved one.
+If you're unsure about how to plan a funeral service, we are here to help you arrange the funeral you want for your loved one.
 Your local Dignity Funeral Director will be able to talk you through the process of planning a funeral, helping you every step of the way.

 Search for your local Funeral Director